Summer in Finland: Top 5 things to do

 1. Take advantage of outdoor activities

-Summer in Finland is the time where, finally, Finns can do outdoor activities other than skiing (in any of its varieties) or playing hockey (Finland’s national sport).
+Summer in Finland is the time where, finally, Finns can do outdoor activities.
+Yes, in winter they have skiing (in any of its varieties) or playing hockey (Finland’s national sport).
+But Summer is Summer.

 Visiting one of the thousand lakes for hiking, sunbathing or swimming is one of those things you can do.
 In Finland you’re never too far away from a lake, and visiting one is an excellent way to spend a day.
 If you want to see a huge lake, go to Saimaa lake, the biggest one in Finland.